|Number 16-MG-Utility of Cardiac MRI in diagnosing HCM in obese patients|

 Cardiac MRI Findings

-Cardiac MRI was performed after Cardiology noted that LVH appreciated on previous studies was disproportionate to patient’s history of hypertension.
+Cardiac MRI was performed as it was noted that the LVH was disproportionate to patient’s history of hypertension.
 Cardiac MRI showed a mildly hyperdynamic left ventricle, with mildly increased myocardial mass index, mitral regurgitation and moderate left atrial enlargement.
 Systolic acceleration in the LVOT was present without SAM of mitral valve complex.
 (Figure 5).
 Post contrast Cardiac MRI (MDE- Multihance Delayed Enhancement) demonstrated patchy delayed myocardial enhancement in the mid-myocardium in a non-ischemic pattern involving the mid septum and anterior wall (Figures 6-9).
 These finding are phenotypically consistent with a diagnosis of hypertrophic cardiomyopathy.

 Figure 4: Short axis at base of heart.
 Figure 5: Systolic acceleration at LVOT

-Figure 6: MDE short axis Figure 7: MDE 2 chamber view
+Figure 6: MDE 2 chamber view Figure 7: MDE short axis

 Figure 8: MDE 3 chamber view Figure 9: MDE 4 chamber view